orenbaldinger/jsonschema/docs/validate.rst

 mapping between names of types and functions that can test if an instance is of that type.
-The defaults are suitable for most users - each of the `versioned validators <versioned-validators>` that are included with `jsonschema` have a `TypeChecker` that can correctly handle their respective versions.
+The defaults are suitable for most users - each of the `versioned validators <versioned-validators>` that are included with `jsonschemanlplab` have a `TypeChecker` that can correctly handle their respective versions.

 .. seealso:: `validating-types`